14all-agency/shopify-llms-txt-directory/https-np0i0a-pm-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0755/3237/0151/files/ee776a4db3b443ecb9876801325c4c17-Max-Origin.webp?v=1761700663
     Price: $52.72 USD
 - [Umgee Crochet Knit Crop Top with Frey Hem - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/umgee-crochet-knit-crop-top-with-frey-hem): This Crochet Knit Crop Top with Fray Hem is a stylish and edgy addition to your wardrobe.
-The  - Pretty Melanin Boutique
+The crochet knit design adds texture and visual interest to the top.
+The crop length offers a trendy and flattering silhouette.
+The fray hem detailing provides a cool and casual vibe to the overall look.
+Perfect for pairing with high-waisted bottoms, this crop top is a chic choice for adding a touch of bohemian flair to your outfit.
+Features:Fringe Stretch:Slightly stretchy Material composition:100% Acrylic Care instructions:Machine wash cold.
+Tumble dry low.
+Imported Product Measurements (Measurements by inches) & Size Conversion Size Bust Top Length S 34 26.5 M 37 27 L 40 27.5 - Pretty Melanin Boutique
-  Updated: 2025-10-29T13:42:41Z
+  Updated: 2025-10-30T23:12:40Z
   Vendor: Trendsi
   Product Type:
   Availability: Available